Noncommutative homological mirror functor: Relation to the quantization of an intersection of two quadrics in

 If we equip $A_v$ with the grading by $\deg x_i =1$ ($i=1,2,3,4$), it may also be regarded as a deformation of the homogeneous coordinate ring of $\bP^3$.
-We conjecture that $A_v$ is isomorphic to the 4-dimensional Sklyanin algebra, which was known as a noncommuative $\bP^3$ having 2-dimensional center (see for instance \cite{SPS}).
+We conjecture that $A_v$ is isomorphic to the 4-dimensional Sklyanin algebra, which was known as a noncommutative $\bP^3$ having a 2-dimensional center (see for instance \cite{SPS}).

-\begin{conjecture} $A_v$ is isomorphic to the 4-dimensional Sklyanin algebra (noncommuative $\bP^3$).
+\begin{conjecture} $A_v$ is isomorphic to the 4-dimensional Sklyanin algebra.
 In addition, $C_1$ and $C_2$ are central in $A_v$, which generate the whole center of $A_v$. \end{conjecture}

+\begin{remark} After the submission, Authors were informed by Chirvasitu and Smith that the conjecture is true only for a certain subfamily of the algebras for which $a,b,c,d$ satisfy some special condition.
+Unfortunately, we do not have a good geometric interpretation of this.
+See \cite[Proposition 5.2]{CS2017} for the precise statement. \end{remark}

+We give a brief summary of our deformation quantization construction in Chapter \ref{sec:333} and Chapter \ref{sec:4puncture2222} .
+In the case of $\mathbb{P}^1_{3,3,3}$ (resp. $\mathbb{P}^1_{2,2,2,2}$), the commutative weak Maurer-Cartan space of the reference Lagrangian $\bL_0$ is given by $\C^3$ (resp. a conifold $x_1x_3-x_2x_4=0$ in $\C^4$) with a potential function $W_0$.
+For $\mathbb{P}^1_{2,2,2,2}$, we first applied a quiver construction to obtain a non-commutative mirror LG model, and reduced it to a commutative LG model by restricting to loops based at one vertex of the mirror quiver.

+We defined a Poisson structure on this weak Maurer-Cartan space using the function $W_0$ (resp. $W_0$ and $f_0=x_1x_3-x_2x_4$ in the case of $\C^4$) so that $W_0$ (resp. $f_0,W_0$) lies in the Poisson Kernel.
+In particular, this Poisson structure descends to the quotient hypersurface $W_0=0$ in $\C^3$ (resp. the complete intersection $f_0=W_0=0$ in $\C^4$).
+Geometrically the hypersurface $W_0=0$ gives the strict (or ``flat'') Maurer-Cartan space.
+Namely, it consists of unobstructed deformations whose corresponding potential values are $0$.

+Then we obtain the deformation quantization of the affine spaces $\C^3$ (resp. conifold $f_0=0$ in $\C^4$) by considering non-commutative Maurer-Cartan equations for the family of deformed Lagrangians $\bL_t$.
+Moreover, the further quotient by the central element $W_t$ (in the deformation quantization algebra) gives the deformation quantization of the (singular) hypersurface $W_0=0$ in $\C^3$ (resp. the complete intersection $f_0=W_0=0$ in $\C^4$) in the sense of \cite{EG}.
+This should correspond to the deformation of the strict Maurer-Cartan space.

+However, the Fukaya category obviously remains invariant under $t$ since we do not deform the symplectic structure, and hence we expect that the singularity category of the deformation quantization of the hypersurface which arises in this way remains invariant.
+(See for e.g., Corollary \ref{cor:etatwt}.)
+Presumably, this is related to the fact that the superpotential $W_t$ is central for any $t$.

-\section{Extended mirror functor}
+\chapter{Extended mirror functor}